grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Yeah, it seems a bit unreadable.

-**Johnny:** Let us extract this part into a utility method and make it more general -- we will need a way of constructing expected displayed output in many of our future Statements.
+**Johnny:** let's extract this part into a utility method and make it more general -- we will need a way of constructing expected displayed output in many of our future Statements.
 Here is my go at this helper
 method: